jumblexacm/jumble-bot/README.md

     - Attach existing policies directly: `jumble-assume-admin-policy`
     - After creating the user, save the credentials immediately to a safe place, because they disappear forever if you navigate away from the page

-5. Switch to the admin role
+5. Assume the admin role
     - Get the link
         - In the IAM console, click **"Roles"**
         - Open `admin`